brooklynrail/brooklynrail-platform/content/events/2021/06/whats-with-all-the-exhibitions-about-prisons.md

 title: "What's With All the Exhibitions About Prisons? "
 deck: Featuring Ashley Hunt, Rachel Nelson, and Risa Puleo in conversation with Pete Brook
-summary: Artists, curators, and art historians Ashley Hunt, Rachel Nelson, and Risa Puleo join Pete Brook for a conversation.
+summary: Curators and educators Ashley Hunt, Rachel Nelson, and Risa Puleo join writer and curator Pete Brook for a conversation.
 We conclude with a poetry reading.
 people:
   - person: ashley-hunt